Mysteries that Matter

 Somewhere along the way, a teacher advised me that in order to be a good writer I needed to be a good reader.
 I eventually majored in English at Hampshire College, and earned my M.A. in English and American Literature from Brandeis University.

 I grew up in Seattle, which I still visit frequently.
-I now live outside of Boston with my husband, our son, and our elderly black cat, near a mysterious woods that fills me with inspiration and wonder every day.
+I now live in a town outside of Boston with my husband, our son, our elderly black cat, and an adventurous dog.
+We live near a mysterious woods that fills me with inspiration.

 What things are you most curious about?
 What kinds of stories do you seek to uncover?